Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 “You may receive a buyer’s email address or other information as a result of entering into a transaction with that buyer.
 This information may only be used for Etsy-related communications or for Etsy-facilitated transactions.
 You may not use this information for unsolicited commercial messages or unauthorized transactions.
 Without the buyer’s consent, and subject to other applicable Etsy policies and laws, you may not add any Etsy member to your email or physical mailing list, use that buyer’s identity for marketing, or obtain or retain any payment information”

 It’s a lot of legal talk, but the key is “consent” and “Etsy-related communications”.
-What does that mean for you as a seller?
-“Consent” means that you need to invite people to sign up for your list.
+What does that mean for you as an Etsy seller?
+“Consent” means that you need to invite Etsy customers to sign up for your mailing list.
 You can’t ask them straight away cause that’s spammy and you definitely can’t just add them to your email list without asking.
-You need to invite them to sign up (e.g. for updates or a coupon code) and they get to decide whether they want to join your list or not.
-So how can you actually invite those shop visitors to sign up for your list?
+You need to invite customers to sign up (e.g. for updates or a coupon code) and they get to decide whether they want to become new subscribers, or not.
+So how can you actually invite those Etsy shop visitors to sign up for your mailing list?
 There are a few things you can do.
-You can use that link, that URL I was mentioning at the beginning of this video (that your email service provider is going to give you) and put it:
+You can use that link, that website I was mentioning at the beginning of this video (that your email service provider is going to give you) and put it:

-What I mean by “on the picture” is that you can design a little graphic that you include as if it was a product picture so that when people browse your listing and they look at all the pictures of your product, they will see a graphic saying for example “hey, to get 10% off / to get updates (or whatever it is that you want to write on it) sign up for a newsletter”.
-That works really well because people look at the pictures before they even read the product description.
-You have a lot of options, but remember that you need to invite, not ask.
+What I mean by “on the picture” is that you can design a little coupon graphic that you include as if it was a product picture so that when people browse your listing and they look at all the pictures of your product, they will see a graphic saying for example “hey, to get 10% off / to get updates (or whatever it is that you want to write on it) join our newsletter”.
+That works really well for a seller because Etsy customers look at the pictures before they even read the product description.
+As a seller, you have a lot of options, but remember that you need to invite subscribers, not ask.

-Let’s look at what you can’t do on Etsy.
+Let’s look at what you can’t do when it comes to email marketing on Etsy.
 These are the things that you really shouldn’t be doing if you don’t want to get kicked out of the platform.
-The first thing is to not automatically add customers to your email list without their permission.
+The first thing is to not automatically add Etsy customers to your email list without their permission.
 That’s really, really important.
-You definitely don’t want to just grab their email address and add that to your list.
-Instead you want to have either an explicit request from them saying, “Hey, please use my email and add me to your email list” (preferably in written form) or (and that’s the best way) you want to send them to that URL that we mentioned a few times already where your form for signing up is so that they volunteer this information to you themselves.
+You definitely don’t want to just grab their email address and add that to your mailing list.
+Instead you want to have either an explicit request from them saying, “Hey, please use my email and add me to your email list” (preferably in written form) or (and that’s the best way) you want to send them to that link that we mentioned a few times already, where your sign up form is so that they volunteer this information to you themselves.

 you might also like…